BlvckBytes/MCLBot/README.md

 # Library
 Huge thanks go out to Steveice10 for writing the awesome library MCProtocolLib!
 Visit his repo: [MCProtocolLib by Steveice10](https://github.com/Steveice10/MCProtocolLib)
 Of course, i do NOT own any of the code contained in his original package.
 I've added my own, so you can distinguish that.
 Since I like to debug and modify at any time, I just directly code in this project and do not use it as a dependency.
 Hope the author of the lib understands! :)

+# Documentation
+A better and more in depth documentation on this software will follow soon...